deba-jeff/Mobile-App-Resume/README.md

 * Navigation - For easy understanding of the App navigation
 * DataBinding - For easy build of the layout

+## Instructions
+* Click the About me button to see more details
+* Choose language from English, French or Spanish

 ## Extra Features to Add
 * Editable Texts
 * Ability to select profile picture